 ‘Ah, Matt!’ said Boom with genuine pleasure.
 People were invariably delighted to see Matt.

-‘Greetings all,’ said Matt with a mock pomposity he often employed.
+‘Greetings all,’ answered Matt with a mock pomposity he often employed.
 ‘Seen Mr Biggar?’

 ‘No, but we’ve only been in the Tap Room.’